Expressing High-Level Scientific Claims with Formal Semantics: Approach and Methods

 \paragraph{Step 1: select articles.} We selected a set of 50 random scientific articles by creating random numbers and then consulting Semantic Scholar\footnote{\url{https://www.semanticscholar.org/}} to retrieve the article with that number as Semantic Scholar corpus ID, if it exists.
 We then checked whether it matched our inclusion criteria of being written in English, published in 2000 or later, having an abstract, and being a research paper.
 We repeated this process until we collected 50 such matching articles.

 \paragraph{Step 2: identify main claim.} We check the abstract to find the main scientific claim, finding, or conclusion, e.g. ``In a cross-sectional study in Korean women, obesity showed closest association with knee osteoarthritis when accompanied by metabolic abnormality''.
 When several candidate claims existed, we chose the most high-level one, or if that did not resolve it, we simply chose the one mentioned first.
-If we could not find any such claim in the abstract at all, we removed the article and replaced it with another one.
+We discarded articles that failed to clearly mention their main claim in the abstract.
 To arrive at a clear understanding of what exactly we want to formalize, we rephrased the found claims as AIDA sentences \citep{Kuhn2013, Kuhn2018}.
 These are single English sentences that are Atomic, Independent, Declarative, and Absolute.
 These properties make them a good tool to delineate what should go into the formalization to be created.
 For the claim above, the corresponding AIDA sentence could be ``Obesity when accompanied by metabolic abnormality is closely associated with knee osteoarthritis''.

 \paragraph{Step 3: apply the super-pattern.} Next, we tried to apply the super-pattern by figuring out what classes would have to go into the three class slots, and which qualifier and relation would be most suitable.
 At this step, we do not yet check whether the needed classes are defined by any of the existing ontologies, but we simply refer to them by their (likely) class name.
 For the example given above, we would arrive at something similar to what is shown in Figure \ref{fig:superpattern-diagram}.